AbdulShabazz/Euclid/README.md

 ## Description

 Euclid is a proof engine that operates symbolically and does not support library calls or built-in libraries.
-However, it can be utilized in game development to derive any achievable game state from the current state without pre-training, which is typically necessary for A.I.
-Additionally, it can be beneficial in debugging game logic.
+However, it can be utilized in game development to derive any achievable game-state, given the current state without pre-training, which is typically required for A.I.
+If successful, the prover will provide a path of proof-steps that prove the theorem, if it is provable, which can be used in your game.

+Additionally, Euclid can be beneficial in debugging game logic.

 ## Instructions

 To deploy the prover in your game logic, you provide it with axioms and lemmas related to the state of your game, and then request it to prove a theorem or desired outcome.
-Each proof-step can be used to derive a state-machine, update the game state, or in more advanced implementations, it can be utilized in helper A.I. engines that aim to achieve the proof-step as a desired outcome in your game.
-This feeding process is repeated until the game state reflects the desired outcome (i.e., the theorem is proven).
-If successful, the prover will return a path of proof-steps that proves the theorem, if it is provable.
-It is important to note that the prover can also produce a path of proof-steps that prove the theorem using the available Expand- and Reduce- solvers.
+Each proof-step can be used to perhaps update a state-machine, or update the game state; or in more advanced implementations, its proof-steps can be utilized by helper A.I. that aim to achieve the proof-step as a desired outcome in your game.
+This feeding process is repeated until the game state reflects the final proof, as a desired outcome (i.e., the theorem is proven).
+The prover can also produce a path of proof-steps using the available Expand- and Reduce- solvers.

-Examples
+Example expressed as C++ Code

 ```c++